Jerold Wells

 Jerold Wells (8 August 1908 – 19 July 1999) was an English actor.
 He was born in Wallington, Hampshire, and died in Bath, Somerset.

 He appeared primarily in British comedies.
 Films included Adventures of a Plumber's Mate and the TV-made 'Carry On Kitchener'.
 Two of his best-known roles were in Time Bandits, where he played Benson, a mentally disturbed follower of Evil, and in Jabberwocky, in which he played a footless man known as "Wat Dabney".
 He also appeared on television, in The Two Ronnies, Coronation Street, The Old Curiosity Shop, Catweazle and The Benny Hill Show.
+He was also shortlisted to play Captain Birdseye, but lost out to John Hewer.